aaronmams/jekyll-now/_posts/2018-11-16-Accessing financial data from the SEC: Part 2.md

   ..$ terminal   : logi  FALSE FALSE FALSE TRUE FALSE TRUE ...
 ```

-## A check
+# Try to Generalize

 So I think I've demonstrated that this little pipeline can get some useful data for one company at a time.
 Now the question (just as with our last post) is can I get ALL the data for ALL the years I want and ALL the companies I want?
 The short answer is NO...but I can get kind of close.
+I haven't worked out all the kinks of getting all 62 companies in a single swing with this new approach yet, but it does appear that the new approaches gets me a bit more information than the old one.

 Before dropping the whole routine on you let me point out the 2 main places where the crawler can break down: